 TRB’s 100th Anniversary and Centennial Events

-The 2020 TRB Annual Meeting was the start of TRB’s Centennial Celebration.
-TRB’s 100th-anniversary party has been in the works since 2017 due to the work of a TRB Centennial Task Force.
-The celebration will kicked off in January 2020 – at the 99th Annual Meeting – and will conclude at the 100th Annual Meeting in January 2021 which, due to COVID-19, will also be the organization’s first virtual Annual Meeting.
+The 2020 TRB Annual Meeting was the start of TRB’s Centennial Celebration, which has been in the works since 2017 due to the work of a TRB Centennial Task Force.
+The celebration kicked off in January 2020 – at the 99th Annual Meeting – and will conclude at the 100th Annual Meeting in January 2021 which, due to COVID-19, will also be the organization’s first virtual Annual Meeting.

 Why We Send So Many Staff to TRB